Lillian1228/hsa_ai_assistant/services-hsa-expense-assistant/expense_manager_agent/task_prompt.md

   /*EXAMPLE START*/

   # THINKING PROCESS

   Put your thinking process here

   # FINAL RESPONSE

-  Put your final response to the user here
+  Put your final response to the user here.
+Keep the inline citations if any.

   If user ask explicitly for the image file(s), provide the attachments in the following JSON code block :